Axway/amplify-fusion-labs/apification/README.md

 In this lab, we'll loop over the invoices, parse each one to a JSON object and do a currency conversion on the invoice amount to a desired currency passed into the API call as a query parameter.

+* Disable your integration
 * Click the plus button and add a For-each component, expand it and click on Config
 * Click the down arrow and select the `GetInvoicesByStatusOutput->response->resultSet` array to loop over and click Save
 ![foreach configuration](images/lab3-foreach-configuration_.png)
 * Let's convert the invoice total amount to the desired currency using the APILayer currency conversion API.
-Add an HTTP/S Client Get component after the Map component inside the loop and expand the bottom panel
+  * Add an HTTP/S Client Get component inside the loop and expand the bottom panel
   * Click Add next to the Connection picker and give your connection a name and description (e.g. Exchange Rates Data API) and do the following:
   * Select HTTPS for the Protocol
   * Select HTTP/2 for the HTTP Version
   * Enter `api.apilayer.com/exchangerates_data` for Url
+  * Enter `/symbols` as the Safe Resource Path
   * Add a header named `apikey` and enter your APILayer APIKey
-  * Click Update
+  * Click Update and Test
 ![https client connection](images/lab3-https-client-connection.png)
 * Go back to your HTTP/S Client Get component, click refresh in the Connection picker and select the connection you just created
 * In the center panel under ACTION PROPERTIES, expand `HTTPSGetInput` and:
   * Right click on basePath and setValue to `/convert`
-  * Right click on `queryParams` and add 3 string variables inside (`amount`, `to` and `from`)
+  * Right click on `queryParams` and add 3 string variables inside (`amount`, `from` and `to` )
-  * Drag a line from the left hand panel `/HTTPSServerGetOutput->queryParams->currencycode` to the center panel `HTTPSGetInput->queryParams->to` to set the target currency code for the APILayer API
   * Drag a line from the left hand panel `GetInvoicesByStatusOutput->response->resultSet->invoice_totalamt` to the center panel `HTTPSGetInput->queryParams->amount` to set the amount for the APILayer API
   * Drag a line from the left hand panel `GetInvoicesByStatusOutput->response->resultSet->invoice_currency` to the center panel `HTTPSGetInput->queryParams->from` to set the source currency code for the APILayer API
+  * Drag a line from the left hand panel `/HTTPSServerGetOutput->queryParams->currencycode` to the center panel `HTTPSGetInput->queryParams->to` to set the target currency code for the APILayer API
   * Right click on any variable in the right hand panel and select Extract and paste in the following JSON that describes the currency converter API response object and click on Copy Node button

     ```json
     {
         "success": true,